epfl-si/wp-gutenberg-epfl/frontend/epfl-infoscience-search/README.md

 An incomplete list of some useful attributes.
 Some of the attributes may be hidden from the UI and require the code editor view.

 - debug
-  - Set it to get additional information.
+  - Set it to get additional information as a div at the top of the render.
   ```
   <!-- wp:epfl/infoscience-search {"pattern":"vetterli","debug":true} /-->
   ```
 - debugData
   - Set it to get additional information about the raw data.
 - debugTemplate
-    - Set it debug the template system.
+    - Set it to debug the template system.
-- debugCache
+- noCache
-  - Set it to debug the cache system.
+  - Set it to desactivate the cache.
+Should be used on dev only.